conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-making_decisions_about_the_data.md

 Unfortunately, there is no exact science to determining whether something is or isn't an artefact, and therefore some artefacts will be difficult to identify because they are ambiguous, meaning they may or may not still contain cortical data.
 These decisions will be more subjective, and based on a number of qualitative factors.
 Nonetheless, with a bit of practice most artefacts become easy to identify, and the best decision should be fairly obvious.

-The pipeline will manually mark out components when ICLabel considers them primarily (i.e. eye, channel noise, muscle, heart, and line noise components).
+The pipeline will manually mark out components when ICLabel considers them to be primarily an artefact (i.e. eye, channel noise, muscle, heart, and line noise components).
 These components will have a gray manual mark flag and will be grayed out at the beginning of the quality check procedure.
-You will scroll through the data and make decisions about removing components and time periods that are artefactual.
+You will scroll through the data and make decisions about removing or leaving in components and periods of time that may or may not contain artefacts.

 **NOTE:** When making decisions about components, only remaining time periods should be considered because time periods with a manual marking are already marked for removal.